SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 ## Pullups
 The I2C standard absolutely does require external pullups.
-The fact that I2C ever works with just the internal pullups is somewhat surprising - but wires get longer and/or slave devices more numerous, the bus capacitance increases and the internal pullups will no longer be reliable.
-By popular demand we have added a method to enable the pullups - but if this fixes I2C problems, we strongly recommend installing physical pullup resistors.
-After selecting the desired mapping if not using the default, call:
+The fact that I2C ever works with just the internal pullups is somewhat surprising - but the protocol is designed to be resiliant to mildly adverse hardware conditions.
+However, as wires get longer and/or slave devices more numerous, the bus capacitance increases and the internal pullups will no longer be sufficient for proper functioning.
+By popular demand we have added a method to enable the pullups; we suggest using this only as a debugging aid: *if this fixes any problems, you should install external pullup resistors* (in the absence of other devices on the bus having their own pullups breakout boards often do), 4.7k is a good default value for standard speed I2C).
+After selecting the desired pin mapping (if not the default) call:
 ```
 Wire.usePullups();
 ```